Skip to content

 • Advice on how to use marketing tactics to generate new leads

-2. Optimize your invoicing
+2. Improve your invoicing process

-Your invoicing strategy is one of the most important parts of getting paid on time and in full.
 To make the most of your invoices, be sure to:

-Use a professional invoice template.
 Invoices that provide clear, detailed information about the services that were provided, the total amount due, and how a client can pay you are the most likely to be paid.
-Use an invoice template to ensure your invoices are consistent and easy to understand.
+Use an invoice template to ensure your invoices are professional, consistent, and easy to understand.

 READ MORE: What to include on an invoice